Sunday 1 November 2020

 In this online day conference, we will be looking at aspects of performance anxiety and how to apply techniques to overcome this in our students.
 Gary Leboff is well known for his work on TV in the world of golf and sport, but has also done much work with opera singers and musicians.
 Teresa Shaw presents her most recent work in this field – exploring through practical application, how singing teachers may be able to help their students using a coaching model.
 Leontine Hass (Associated Studios) has written blogs on this topic.
 Together with Linda Hirst (Trinity Laban) they will be giving presentation masterclasses in Musical Theatre and Classical singing respectively, and all speakers will take part in a live open discussion webinar on this topic.

-This conference will contain a mixture of pre-recorded and ‘live’ events on the day (Schedule tbc).
-Sessions will be available to view afterwards for a limited period.
+This conference will contain a mixture of pre-recorded and ‘live’ events on the day.
+Sessions will be available to view for a limited time after the event (tbc).